sopphia2001/MSCGrapher/MSCGrapher/README.md

 ## Model

-The main components of MSCGrapher: Embedding layer, Multi-scale causal learning module, Multi-head attention layer, Multi-scale aggregation layer, and Projection layer.
+The main components of MSCGrapher: Embedding layer, Multi-scale correlation learning block, Multi-head attention layer, Multi-scale aggregation layer, and Projection layer.
 Embedding layer maps the raw time series into a high-dimensional representation, which facilitates model input.
-Multi-scale causal learning module divides the time series into different time scales and learns the causal relationships between series.
+Multi-scale correlation learning module divides the time series into different time scales and learns the correlation relationships between series.
 Multi-head attention layer captures temporal correlations within series.
 Finally, Multi-scale aggregation layer and Projection layer integrate information from different scales to produce the final prediction.

 ## Note

 MSCGrapher is modified from MSGNet, which is the source code of the AAAI'2024 Paper [MSGNet: Learning Multi-Scale Inter-Series Correlations for Multivariate Time Series Forecasting](https://arxiv.org/abs/2401.00423).
-We mainly add a causal learning method to adaptively learn the changes in inter-series causal relationships within each time scale.

 ## Acknowledgement